 Updated June 4th, 2021

 This is a brief overview of our online course offering for Summer 2021.
 We are currently only planning for our very popular 2-week Entrepreneurship and the Environment program from June 21 – July 2.
 We held this virtual program in Summer 2020 and are pleased to bring it back for 2021.
-Applications are due June 1st.
+Applications were due June 1st.
+Please contact us for info on waitlist availability.

 Information posted here is accurate but subject to minor changes.